clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/diffgraphs.md

 Conversely, `clojure.core/+'` is deep-red with +222.94% self increase and +15.09% total.
-That happened because, in the second profile, we ran the additions more times (15 vs. 10), but that's not it.
-By default, the Normalized option is checked in the diffgraph, and that normalizes the number of samples between two profiles.
+That happened because, in the second profile, we ran the additions more times (15 vs. 10), but that's not the full story.
+By default, the Normalized option is checked in the diffgraph, which normalizes the number of samples between two profiles.
 So, if something goes away, something else will fill its space in the normalized diffgraph.
-Similarly, `clojure.core//` (division) is light-blue and reports only 13% self-decrease, even though it ran twice less.
+Similarly, `clojure.core//` (division) is light-blue and reports only 13% self-decrease, even though it ran twice fewer times.

 Normalizing the profiles before diffing them makes sense because the absolute number of samples might fluctuate between two separate runs even when you are